Iran's rial currency falls to near-record lows on European 'snapback' sanctions threat

 Iran initially downplayed the threat of renewed sanctions and engaged in little visible diplomacy for weeks after Europe’s warning, but has engaged in a brief diplomatic push in recent days, highlighting the chaos gripping its theocracy.

-Foreign Minister Abbas Araghchi, speaking last week, signaled Iran’s fatalistic view of its diplomacy with the West, particularly as the Israelis started the war just as a sixth round of negotiations with the United States were due to take place.
+Foreign Minister Abbas Araghchi signaled Iran’s fatalistic view of its diplomacy with the West, pointing out that Israel started the war just as a sixth round of negotiations with the United States were due to take place.

-“Weren’t we in the talks when the war happened?
-So, negotiation alone cannot prevent war,” Araghchi told the state-run IRNA news agency.
+“Weren’t we in the talks when the war happened?"
+Araghchi told the state-run IRNA news agency last week.
 “Sometimes war is inevitable and diplomacy alone is not able to prevent it.”

+Outside a currency shop in Tehran on Thursday, resident Arman Vasheghani Farahani told The Associated Press that “many of us feel a deep sense of uncertainty and desperation” over the currency collapse sparked by the nuclear tensions.

+“Should we keep trying, or is it time to give up?
+And how long will this situation last?” he asked.
+"No official seems willing to take responsibility for what’s happening.”

 At issue is Iran’s nuclear enrichment